john-forrest/aws-get-started-terraform/12-bucket-content/README.md

 content of "assets" in the original source to that directory (so we have content/js, content/css etc).

+If you are working on Windows, since the target is Linux, you might want to change the line endings for the *.js and *.css files to be newline - Linux-style.
+Not as such required - we've already used those files "as is" up to this point, but it would be more consistent.

 To support this we again need:

     export TF_VAR_network_remote_state=NETWORK_S3_BUCKET